Call

 Identify and Treat your back pain with disc decompression

 A herniated disc can negatively affect your ability to perform everyday activities.
-If your discomfort isn't improving with conservative treatments—bed rest, pain medication, stretching or cold and/or heat therapy—disc decompression may be your best option.
-It has a high success rate, low complication rate and is
+If your discomfort isn’t improving with conservative treatments—bed rest, pain medication, stretching or cold and/or heat therapy—disc decompression may be your best option.
+It has a high success rate and low complication rate.

 What are some symptoms and causes that may require disc decompression?